lucaselblanc/pollardsrho/README.md

  This repository contains a high-performance implementation of Pollard’s Rho algorithm for solving the Elliptic Curve Discrete Logarithm Problem (ECDLP) on the secp256k1 curve.

-#### Legacy Version (ρ)
+#### Lambda Rho (λρ)

  The algorithm executes high-speed pseudo-random walks over the secp256k1 group using an R-adding walk iteration function.
 It utilizes a table of 2048 pre-computed steps and a MurmurHash3-based avalanche function to determine state transitions, maintaining the algebraic representation `R = a * G + b * H`.
-The scalars are initially probabilistically distributed within a specific ```key_range```, optimizing collision search for an initial probability distribution in O(√K) instead of the general distribution for the entire group O(√N), and as points are multiplied on the curve, walkers may eventually exceed ```key_range```, since the search in Pollard's rho algorithm is blind, and for the algorithm it does not matter in which scalar area the points actually are, as long as the walkers maintain their linear congruence relations for the group N.
+The scalars are probabilistically distributed within a specific ```key_range```, optimizing collision search for an probability distribution in O(√K).

  When two independent walkers encounter the same group element (a collision) with distinct coefficient pairs `(a, b)`, it yields a linear congruence modulo the group order `N`, allowing for the immediate recovery of the private key with the calculation of d through mod inversion.
 To maximize throughput and enable massive parallelization, the implementation employs a Distinguished Points (DP) strategy, where only points meeting a specific bit-mask criteria are stored in a high-concurrency hash map.
 This allows multiple CPU threads to traverse different paths simultaneously with minimal memory overhead.
 The system is specifically tuned for the secp256k1 curve and requires a Bitcoin public key as the target.

-#### Endomorphism Version (φ)

- The current version (Main) introduces the use of equivalence classes of order 6, leveraging the efficient endomorphism (φ) and the negation map (-P) inherent to the secp256k1 curve.
-This optimization reduces the search space by a factor of √6 ~2.45, significantly accelerating collision detection compared to standard implementations, especially in larger ranges.

-## Benchmark TPU v5e-8 (Legacy)
+## Benchmark TPU v5e-8

 ```
 5 bits ≈ 00:00:00